 Karen Williams OAM, Executive Director

 The ILF is supported by the Australian Publishers Association, the Australian Booksellers Association, the Australian Society of Authors, and the Children’s Book Council of Australia.
-Its team of ambassadors, volunteers and seven full-time staff get no government support or major corporate funding to run their core programs, which give away tens of thousands of new books annually, run literacy projects and organise major fundraising events, including Indigenous Literacy Day.
+Its team of ambassadors, volunteers and staff receive no government support to run their core programs, which give away tens of thousands of new books annually, run literacy projects and organise major advocacy and fundraising events, including Indigenous Literacy Day.

 Geraldine Brooks, Adam James, Sally Morgan, Katie Noonan, Leonie Norrington, May O’Brien, Michael O’Loughlin, Felix Reibl, Sam Watson, Tara June Winch.

-Suzy Wilson (Founder), Juliet Rogers (Chair), Nick Bowditch, David Gaunt (Chair), Kristin Gill, Professor Martin Nakata, Sharon Galleguillos, Fraser Cargill, Patricia Genat (Chair), James Kellow and Glen Miller.
+Suzy Wilson (Founder), Juliet Rogers (Chair), Nick Bowditch, David Gaunt (Chair), Kristin Gill, Professor Martin Nakata, Sharon Galleguillos, Fraser Cargill, Patricia Genat (Chair), James Kellow and Glenn Miller.